dm6-coders/brians-life-story/README.md

 's
 ## Childhood

-was spent in
+was spent during

 ## The Roaring 20s
-when he watched instructional videos so he could someday enter
+wwere he watched instructional videos so he could someday enter

 ## Fatherhood
 and experience the stress causing him to be